Marchio valido se riferito a prodotti/servizi identici ma con segno uguale solo nella parte non distintiva

-L’importanza del poter azionare un marchio di rinomanza invece che ordinario
+L’importanza del poter azionare un marchio di rinomanza, invece che ordinario

 Marcel Pemsel su IPKat segnala Cancellation Division EUIPO n.
 C 57137 del 25 aprile 2024, Luis Vuitton c.
 Yang, come esempio dell’utilità pratica dell’optare per l’azione basata sulla rinomanza nei casi in cui è dubbio ricorrano i requisiti per quella sulla tutela ordinaria.